MOZAI

 Strategies differ only by:

-• which assets it accepts,
+• which assets they accept.

-• which protocols are whitelisted,
+• which protocols are whitelisted.

 • which objective the agent optimizes (e.g. stable yield, blue-chip yield, later LP or hedging).

-From the user’s perspective, MOZAI is “pick a strategy profile, fund the agent, let it run”.
-From the network’s perspective, each MOZAI position is just another address interacting with DeFi under strict policy.
+From the network perspective, each MOZAI position is just another address interacting with DeFI under strict policy enforcement.

 Architecture